 One member tells of leaving his club in Orange County, California when membership reached 900 for 36 holes and rounds started taking 5.45 on Fridays!
 Yet, others at clubs with just as many members report getting out and around is never a problem.
 One club we just worked with in Florida has a cap of 795 members which at a seasonal course with 45 holes seems a ridiculously small number, except for two factors.

-A) It’s a young retirement community (late fifties) meaning everyone plays five to six times a week.
+A) It’s a young retirement community (the late fifties) meaning everyone plays five to six times a week.

-In the season, even with this few members because of the actually demographics of the membership tee times are already scarce and the club only has 500 members.
+In the season, even with this few members because of the actual demographics of the membership tee times are already scarce and the club only has 500 members.

-Typically high end private clubs have 250-350 members while mid range clubs have 350-500, per eighteen holes.
-What is ideal for your club depends a great deal on how the course handles play, what your players demographic are and how your membership categories are structured especially with regards to social, fitness or restricted access memberships.
+Typically high-end private clubs have 250-350 members while mid-range clubs have 350-500, per eighteen holes.
+What is ideal for your golf club depends on a great deal on how the course handles play, what your players demographic are and how your membership categories are structured especially with regards to social, fitness or restricted access memberships.